• Modern UX

 Warp AI

 Warp AI includes AI Command Suggestions, AI autofill in Warp Drive, and Agent Mode.
-All Warp AI features are powered by OpenAI APIs.
-When you submit an AI query, Warp does not store any of this information and only passes it through our servers as we proxy requests to OpenAI.
+All Warp AI features are powered by OpenAI and Anthropic APIs.
+When you submit an AI query, Warp does not store any of this information and only passes it through our servers as we proxy requests.

-OpenAI does not train their models on this data, and neither does Warp.
-OpenAI stores this data for a maximum of 30 days.
+OpenAI and Anthropic do not train their models on this data, and neither does Warp.
+OpenAI and Anthropic store this data for a maximum of 30 days.

-For organizations that need to ensure OpenAI never stores data for any period of time, a Zero Data Retention policy for OpenAI is available on Warp's Enterprise plan.
+For organizations that need to ensure OpenAI and Anthropic never store data for any period of time, a Zero Data Retention policy is available on Warp's Enterprise plan.

 Agent Mode in Warp AI